 If your entire estate totals less than $11,000,000, the following assets could pass tax-free to your beneficiaries:

 - Life Insurance

 - Brokerage Accounts including stock, mutual funds or bonds

 - Roth IRAs

-Assets where your beneficiaries will have to pay taxes include:
+These are assets where your beneficiaries may have to pay substantial taxes:

 - Retirement Accounts (IRAs, 401Ks, 403b’s)

 Example of an Estate Plan Considering Bad vs. Good Assets: